-One essential aspect of caring for a budgie is providing a suitable cage.
-A well-equipped cage ensures the bird’s comfort, safety, and overall well-being.
-In this article, we will explore the various elements that should be present in a budgie’s cage to create an optimal environment for these lovely pets.
+An essential aspect of budgie care is providing a suitable cage.
+A well-furnished cage ensures the bird’s comfort, safety, and overall well-being.
+In this article, we will explore the various elements that should be present in a budgie’s cage in order to create an optimal environment for these lovely pets.

 Cage size and dimensions